d-wojciechowski/plm-companion/README.md

 * Custom command execution
 * Custom run configurations

-Full functionality overview you may find in our [WIKI section](https://github.com/d-wojciechowski/plm-companion/wiki").If you are interested in changelog you can find it in plugins, on [GitHub repository](https://github.com/d-wojciechowski/plm-companion/releases) or in [Intellij Marketplace](https://plugins.jetbrains.com/plugin/13154-plm-companion).
+Full functionality overview you may find in our [WIKI section](https://github.com/d-wojciechowski/plm-companion/wiki").
+If you are interested in changelog you can find it in plugins, on [GitHub repository](https://github.com/d-wojciechowski/plm-companion/releases) or in [Intellij Marketplace](https://plugins.jetbrains.com/plugin/13154-plm-companion).

 ## Support